Star vs. Snowflake – Which Schema Should You Go For?

 Snowflake Schema

 The snowflake schema has a more complex design than the star schema.
-It is a normalized schema that has a central fact table surrounded by dimension tables.
+It is a normalized schema that has a central fact table surrounded by dimension tables in a snowflake schema.
 However, the dimension tables are further normalized into sub-dimension tables.

 Snowflake Schema